IB MIDDLE YEARS PROGRAMME

 -

-What extra-curricular activities are available at CIS?CIS provides an extensive after-school activity program of sports, clubs and activities offered by teachers and external providers.
+What extra-curricular activities are available at CIS?CIS provides an extensive after-school activity program of sports, clubs and academics offered by teachers and external providers.

 -